 The benefits of point of purchase displays

 Retailers can use POS displays to push promotions like BOGO, accessories, consumables and any other items that may not have been on a customer’s original shopping list.
+Impulse purchases also help customers discover new brands or pick up missed items on their lists.

-The most impactful types of point of sale displays
+The most impactful types of point of sale displays (with examples)

 There are several different types of POS displays, each with their own benefits and use cases.
-The ideas below can each be tailored to work in your store:

 - Freestanding units